broadinstitute/gatk/scripts/variantstore/docs/aou/vds/cluster/AoU Delta VDS Cluster Configuration.md

-# Delta VDS Hail Cluster Configuration
+# VDS Hail Cluster Configuration

-To work with a Delta-sized VDS (roughly 250K samples) we use our PMI ops accounts to create a cluster in a Terra customized Jupyter notebook with the following configuration:
+To work with a AoU-callset-sized VDS (roughly 250K samples) we use our PMI ops accounts to create a cluster in a Terra customized Jupyter notebook with the following configuration:

 ![AoU Delta Cluster Config](AoU%20Delta%20VDS%20Cluster%20Configuration.png)